-Apart from them you should also contact some elderly persons, landless labourers, members of the Scheduled Castes, tribals, women and other members of the weaker sections.
+You should also contact some elderly persons, landless labourers, members of the Scheduled Castes, tribals, women and other members of the weaker sections.
 Your success in the exercise will depend to a large extent upon your socialization with the weaker sections of the society and with persons whose views do not get articulated elsewhere.
 The purpose of your visit should be explained to them.
 It should also be explained that you are here on a study tour so that you are able to better understand the village situation.
-This may get reflected in the policy decisions of the government at some later date, but right now there is no benefit or largesse to be distributed by you.
-Your demeanor and behaviour should be of humility and learning and on no account you should betray traces of arrogance.
+This may get reflected in the policy decisions of the government at some later date, but right now, there is no benefit or largesse to be distributed by you.
+Your demeanour and behaviour should be of learning and on no account should you display traces of arrogance.
 This will help to open up channels of communication and ward off hierarchy and other self-erected social barriers.
 The process will also help the people to come forward and articulate their views during Participatory Learning and Action.